tomik-z-cech/PP1-Cibo-Fresco/README.md

 - Footer is designed to have fixed position on the bottom of page `bottom: 0px` through all browsing.
 - Footer is designed to cover full width `width: 100%` of the browsing window.
 - Footer is semi-transparent using `background-color: rgba(228, 180, 85, 0.85);`.
+- This will allow user to open phone app(dial the number directly), send e-mail (open e-mail application on phone/tablet) and open all social networks links in new window.
+- Footer appears same on all devices.

 *Appendix 4 - Contact details*